 How to Respond When She Starts Her Cycle

 - Just listen and comfort her.

 - “It’s okay, we are going to get through this, I still love you.”

 - “I’m praying for us.
-Our family is just right around the corner.”
+I believe our answer to prayer is just right around the corner.”

 - Hold her, cry with her, try to understand.

 - Give her space, time to wallow and then refocus.

 Kind Gestures You Can Do for Your Wife

 - Request prayer at church for the two of you.

 - Suggest buying a crib, together. *Husbands, this may or may not be the best suggestion.
 It could cause more hurt than help.
 You be the judge.